HornetMaidan/weather_bash/README.md

 -------------------------------------------------
 to-do:

+v.0.2
-#colorcode the output\
+#colorcode the output --- DONE\
-#automatic detection of packet manager to install jq(at least apt/pacman/xbps/etc..)\
+#automatic detection of packet manager to install jq(at least apt/pacman/xbps/etc..) --- DONE(semi-auto preferred)\
-#uwufy everything
+#uwufy everything --- DONE(though it's a constant process)

+v.0.3
+#add 24-hour forecast as an option
+#add ANSI/ASCII art as icons for weather descriptions(not sure yet)